Medically reviewed by Drugs.com. Last updated on May 10, 2022.

 Tell your doctor if you have ever had any unusual or allergic reaction to anidulafungin or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of anidulafungin injection in children 16 years of age and younger.
+Appropriate studies have not been performed on the relationship of age to the effects of anidulafungin injection in children with esophageal candidiasis.
 Safety and efficacy have not been established.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.